Sid-Trainings/day-2-labs/lab6/README.md

-# Lab 6: Jenkins Pipeline – Push to Docker Hub & Deploy to Azure
+# Lab 6: Jenkins Pipeline – Push to Docker Hub
 ## 🧠 Objective
 By the end of this lab, you will be able to:
 - Extend your Jenkins pipeline to push images to Docker Hub
-- Deploy the Docker image to Azure App Service

 ---